knobs-dials/phplatex/README.md

 -- TODO: allow for a single global settable tmp and images directories (easier in dynamic sites and such)

 - If you get "convert: not authorized" this is likely due to an 2018 ImageMagick update that disable PDF/PS conversions by default, apparently for security, and you need to tweak its policy.xml to re-enable it.
-- *Optional: configure apache to serve these images with a far-future Expires: header*

 ## Use